cremerlab/BIOS261/page01_people.md

 ---
 layout: page
-title: People
+title: Instructors
 description: About the authors
-img: people.png
+img: about.png
-caption: "Looking directly at the eclipse."
+caption: ""
-permalink: people
+permalink: instructors
 sidebar: true
 ---

 ---

 <!--
-This page autogenerates a list of the authors provided in the people.yaml file in the _data folder.
+This page autogenerates a list of the people provided in the people.yaml file in the _data folder.
 Do not touch the code below unless you have an idea of what you're doing, or it will break the display of the authors.
 -->

 <!-- Loop through each author in the data file -->